fbpx

 15. Use Calendly or Doodle for Scheduling a meeting between busy people

 It is almost impossible to avoid meetings but you can decrease the time spent on these gatherings.
-Make the scheduling process more efficient with Calendly, the productivity tool for finding a collectively suitable meeting time.
+One of the best tech tips is to make the scheduling process more efficient with Calendly, the productivity tool for finding a collectively suitable meeting time.
 Set your availability preferences in Calendly, send invites to others and let your invitees choose a time that’s convenient for them.

 By using an automated scheduling tool, you can avoid time-consuming emailing process, ensure that the meeting time fits to everyone’s calendars and propose the time of day that matches with your higher daily productivity levels.